 - Users must always announce their presence to the Société du parc Jean‑Drapeau (SPJD) staff before going in the water.

-- At all times while they are on the water, members must be accompanied (teammate or coach) or wear a personal flotation device (PFD).
+- At all times while they are on the water, members must be accompanied by a teammate or a coach.

-- Every member must have a personal flotation device (PFD) approved by the Canadian government and use it based on the Transport Canada Safe Boating Guide, as well as the related provincial and national federations rules (with the exception of those regarding kayaks and speed canoes).
+- Every member must have a personal flotation device (PFD) approved by the Transport Canada and use it based on the Transport Canada Safe Boating Guide, as well as the related provincial and national federations rules (with the exception of those regarding kayaks and speed canoes).

-- Motorboat operators must be at least 16 years of age and have an up‑to‑date watercraft operating license.
+- Motorboat operators must be at least 16 years of age and have an up‑to‑date watercraft operating card.

 - Users must always conduct themselves in a safe manner on the Basin's deck and in the boats.

 - Users must obey the signs and the spaces assigned to them on the site and on the water.

 - Any incident leading to material or physical damage must immediately be reported to SPJD staff, which will take charge of applying the appropriate measures.

 - When equipment or material belonging to the SPJD are broken, members are responsible for reporting it to the staff on duty.

 - The Olympic Basin is reserved solely for rowing, canoe kayak, stand‑up paddleboard (SUP), skisurf and dragon‑boat training.

 - Swimming in the Olympic Basin is prohibited unless permission is granted by the SPJD.

 - Only vehicles authorized by the SPJD are allowed on the Olympic Basin deck.

 - Pets must be on a leash at all times on the site.

 - Throwing stones or any other projectile in the water is prohibited.